This post may contain affiliate links. To read our affiliate policy, click here.

 I believe that self-education into non-toxic living helps us as parents make the right choices for our children’s well-being.
 So, let’s discuss how you can identify the safest baby sunscreen and the best natural sunscreen for kids.

 The Most Effective Baby Sunscreen

 Indeed, UVA rays have a longer wavelength, are not absorbed by the ozone layer, and can be absorbed into the skin.
 Namely, they can penetrate to the middle layer of the skin (the dermis).
-In turn, UVA rays are divided into UVA-I (340 nm – 400 nm) and UVA-II (315 nm – 340 nm) (source).
+The UVA rays are divided into UVA-I (340 nm – 400 nm) and UVA-II (315 nm – 340 nm) (source).

-Next, UVB rays, though shorter and mostly absorbed by the ozone layer, still reach the Earth’s surface and the outer layer of our skin (the epidermis).
+As for UVB rays, though shorter and mostly absorbed by the ozone layer, still reach the Earth’s surface and the outer layer of our skin (the epidermis).
 They cause most skin cancers (source).